 Ph.D.
 University of California, Riverside

 Dr. Hayes specializes in the fields of American politics and political behavior, with an emphasis on economic inequality.
+In 2019, Dr. Hayes served as U.S. Studies Chair as part of the Fulbright program in Xalapa, Mexico.
 Dr. Hayes teaches courses on Congress, American Politics, Congress and the Presidency, and the Politics of Inequality.
 He received his Ph.D. in Political Science from the University of California, Riverside in 2012.

 - Thomas J. Hayes.
+2017.
 “Bankruptcy Reform and Congressional Action: The Role of Organized Interests in Shaping Policy.”
-Forthcoming at Social Science Research.
+Social Science Research 64: 67-78.

 - Benjamin Bishin (UCR), Thomas J. Hayes, Matthew Incantalupo (Princeton), and Charles Anthony Smith (UCI).
 “Opinion Backlash and Public Attitudes: Are Political Advances in Gay Rights Counterproductive?”
 Forthcoming at the American Journal of Political Science.

 - Winner of the 2014 APSA Bailey Award for Best Paper in LGBT Politics.

 - Co-Winner of the 2015 Best Conference Paper Award from the APSA Law and Courts section.

 - Thomas J. Hayes and D. Xavier Medina Vidal (University of Arkansas).
 2015.
 “Fiscal Policy and Economic Inequality in the U.S. States: Taxing and Spending from 1976-2006.”
 Political Research Quarterly 68: 392-427.

 - Thomas J. Hayes and Christopher Dennis (CSULB).
 2014.
 “State Adoption of Tax Policy: New Data and New Insights.”
 American Politics Research 42: 929-955.